 Tower is epitomized by the dining room table.
 Sit down for a meal, and the first thing you’ll notice is the number of people eating dinner.
 At Tower, an eight-person table can always hold a few more.
 As the conversation gets started, you’ll notice that it touches on all sorts of topics.
 Tower consistently attracts members from a broad array of interests.
-During your meal, you could be next to singers, dancers, writers for the Princetonian, writers for Triangle, EMTs, actors, improv performers, athletes, and more.
+During your meal, you could be next to singers, dancers, writers, EMTs, actors, athletes, and more.
 The openness and friendly atmosphere at Tower draws many a diverse person.

 But of course, what you will without a doubt notice is the quality of the food.
-Every club will tell you that they have excellent food, but there is no question that Tower’s is the best.
+Every club will tell you that they have excellent food, but there is no question that Tower’s is the best on the street.
 And no need to take our word for it: many of our friends from other clubs have a meal in Tower only to praise the “restaurant style” food we have.
 In addition to prepared food, all meals can be made to order, whether it’s a breakfast omelet, the famous Buddha sandwich for lunch (ham, fried egg, and cheese) and perhaps salmon or osso buco for dinner.
-The credit goes to our amazing staff led by Jim Forkel and Jim Hayes).
+The credit goes to our amazing staff led by Jim Forkel and Jim Hayes.

 More About Tower Club